nazneenprojects/techcrafting-with-keying/_posts/2024-02-06-KeyLearnings.markdown

 > 'Jogging and physical excerice helps in creating - New Human brain cells.
 These cells helps you in learning new things and in new discovery '

-> Expact Brain : In new Culture manage it with self-compassion, intention and repetition, and then it all becomes easier!
+> Expat Brain (Relocation tip): In new Culture manage it with self-compassion, intention and repetition, and then it all becomes easier!